parkpow/deep-license-plate-recognition/java/README.md

 Get your API key from [Plate Recognizer](https://platerecognizer.com/).
 Replace **MY_API_KEY** with your API key in the file [recognize.java](PlateRecognizer/src/main/java/com/mycompany/numberplate/recognize.java)

 # PlateRecognizer Java Client
-This java client uses the [unirest](http://kong.github.io/unirest-java/) library.
+This Java client uses the [Unirest](https://kong.github.io/unirest-java/) library.

 If you are using maven, it is very easy to setup, Just add following line in your pom.xml